Physicist91/trading/README.md

 ## Trading

-Trading strategies:
+Contents:
-1. Create trading signals using moving averages
+1. Implement a simple trading strategy by creating trading signals using moving averages
+2. Model stock return and measure financial risk when investing

 ## Economics